MoeRichert-USDA/scinet-site/sn_collections/_workshops/bioinfo-foundations/bcftools view -v snps files/intro.md

 ### What Is an HPC System?

 * **Login node**:
   On Ceres, when you first log in you are in the login node and in your home directory or folder.
 You can prepare your work while here.
+(Note that if you followed the tutorial setup instructions above, you will no longer be on a login node at this point - you will be on a compute node.)

   ```
   pwd